Points to Consider While Choosing an Electronic Health Records (EHR)

 Is the EHR System affordable?

 While some of the EHRs prove economical but involve high charges for upgrading and maintenance, others may be expensive initially.
-Yet others may come free, but may not be having the essential features that you need.
+Yet others may come, but may not be having the essential features that you need.
 EHRs might cost more in future, so it is better to have details about the current as well as projected costs beforehand.

 Practices need to put forth the following questions in this regard: